London Borough of Southwark

 The proposed building layout not only seeks to maximise the use of external areas, but also aims to draw benefit from and celebrate Albion Street and Clack Street frontages.
 Well-proportioned accommodation has been strategically located based on different room functions.
 Through ongoing consultation with the school and local authority we have developed a strategy based on the following key objectives: Site access; Visitor and Student entrance; Playground and MUGA; Classrooms; ‘Heart Space’; Learning resources & CRAZE spaces; Practical space and Administration.

-The project is currently on site and due for completion September 2017.
+The project is currently on site.

 Render by Forbes Massie